i8o8i-Developer/Durgonix-Dark-Theme/Readme.md

 All Contributors Are Expected To Uphold A Respectful, Inclusive, And Collaborative Environment.
 Please Review The Code Of Conduct Before Participating.

 ### Ownership & Credits
 The Durgonix Dark Theme Was Created And Is Maintained By [i8o8i-Developer](https://github.com/i8o8i-Developer).
-Major contributions and improvements are credited in the Changelog and via GitHub history.
-All contributors are welcome and will be acknowledged.
+Major Contributions And Improvements Are Credited In The Changelog And Via GitHub History.
+All Contributors Are Welcome And Will Be Acknowledged.

 ### Project Philosophy
 This Theme Is Designed To Prioritize Accessibility, High Contrast, And A Unique Neon Aesthetic.
 All Contributions Should Align With These Core Principles To Ensure A Consistent User Experience.